-The average annual property tax bill has risen 4.4 percent and may be as much as \$3,719.
-Individual factors vary, but if you're among the homeowners overpaying by up to 60 percent, disputing could yield savings of over \$1,800.
+The average annual property tax bill has risen 5.1 percent, increasing to a median of \$3,018.
+Individual factors vary, but if you're among the homeowners overpaying by up to 60 percent, disputing might yield savings of over \$1,800.
+Why Dispute Your Property Taxes?